RedisLabs/redislabs-docs/content/rs/release-notes/rs-6-0-8-september-2020.md

 ## Known limitations

--RS81463 - A shard may crash when resharding an Active-Active database with Redis on Flash (RoF).
+-RS81463 - A shard may crash when resharding an Active-Active database with Auto Tiering (RoF).
 Specifically, the shard will crash when volatile keys or Active-Active tombstone keys reside in Flash memory.

 ### Active-Active databases
 - RS44656 - A bug causing TLS mode for clients connections to toggle between ‘all communication’ to ‘for crdb communication only’ when performing a global configuration change. ***TBD***